 - During the State of the Union Address on February 6th, President Trump remarked that his major priorities include; lowering the cost of healthcare and prescription drugs, and protecting patients with preexisting conditions.
 Find President Trump's entire remarks here.

 - On January 30, 2020, the Centers for Medicare & Medicaid Services (CMS) issued guidance allowing states to apply for capped block grants through Medicaid demonstration waivers, particularly in order to cover services for the Medicaid expansion population (i.e., adults under the age of 65).
 The guidance also allows states that receive such block grants to make other changes to their programs (e.g., formularies for prescription drugs).
 Two resolutions in the House of Representatives were created.
 H. Res.
 826 created on February 3rd, expressed the opinion that the House of Representatives feels CMS should withdraw this guidance.
 On February 5th the House then created H. Res.
 833, officially disapproving of the guidance permitting block grants under Medicaid demonstration waivers.
 Both resolutions were passed on February 6th, the Senate is not expected to act on a similar resolution.

 - The Supreme Court declined a motion to fast-track a challenge to the Affordable Care Act (ACA).
 This is in response to a lower court ruling declaring the individual mandate of the ACA unconstitutional.
 Further action by the lower court or the Supreme Court is not likely in the near future.
 Read the Docket information here.

 - Legislation addressing drug pricing and surprise medical billing appears to be stalled at this time.
 The ongoing tension between the House Energy & Commerce Committee and the House Ways & Means Committee has stifled progress on surprise medical billing.
 The House-passed drug pricing legislation, H.R.
 3, is pending in the Senate, a bipartisan proposal (S.2543), is having difficulty finding traction.
-Proponents of addressing these key topics are hoping that progress can be made between now and May, when Congress must act on several expiring health authorities.
+Proponents of addressing these key topics are hoping that progress can be made between now and May when Congress must act on several expiring health authorities.